Five LI companies charged in NYC corruption case

 The construction and engineering firms were indicted in Manhattan for bribery and business fraud ,

-Five Long Island construction and engineering companies were indicted on corruption charges in separate schemes in New York City involving bribery, business fraud and political campaign contributions to officials in city agencies, Manhattan District Attorney Cyrus R. Vance, Jr. announced Wednesday.
+Five Long Island construction and engineering companies were indicted on corruption charges in separate schemes in New York City involving bribery, business fraud and political campaign contributions to officials in city agencies, Manhattan District Attorney Cyrus Vance Jr. announced Wednesday.

 They were among nine companies and 13 individuals charged in a series of indictments in State Supreme Court with corrupting the government, bribery and bribe receiving, among other charges, authorities said.